mgnfy-view/mgnfy-view/README.md

 ### Ending Note

 I'm always open to new ideas and possibilities.
 If you'd like to suggest a collaborative project, or improvements on any of my current repositories, feel free to reach me out!

+I'm also available to conduct a private audit on your protocols, or join teams for competitive audits!